StackStorm-Exchange/exchange-incubator/logicmonitor/README.md

 ## Available Actions

 The LogicMonitor Pack also comes with a large (but not exhaustive) number of Actions that make their corresponding REST Requests to your LogicMonitor Portal.
-On a high level, the list of actions currently in the pack are:
+On a high level, the list of actions the currently exist in the pack are:

 * `Acknowledge Alert By ID`
 * `Get Alert By ID`